Why User’s Access is Prone to Attack?

 - Protect tokens throughout their life cycle

-- Horizontal privilege escalation: When user access resources of another user who have the same privileges as that of the attacker.
+- Horizontal privilege escalation: When a user accesses the resources of another user who have the same privileges as that of the attacker.

 - Business logic exploitation: When due to some flaw in the application an attacker is able to access key resources of the application.

-Suppose there is a UID parameter in request than due to weak access control if an attacker tries to fill anonymous id’s he gets access as a different user like entering 124 in place of 123
+Suppose there is a UID parameter in the request that due to weak access control if an attacker tries to fill an anonymous ID he gets access as a different user like entering 124 in place of 123

 Securing Access Control:

 - Implement a multilayered privilege model.